A Guide to Vendor Evaluation and Scoring in Software Outsourcing

 References and Recommendations

-Nothing talks better about how well a vendor treats the clients than the clients themselves.
-Nowadays, it is a common practice to request references, and companies are usually open to giving feedback, of course, without revealing project details placed under NDA.
+Nothing talks better about how well a vendor treats its clients than the clients themselves.
+Nowadays, it is a common practice to request references, and companies are usually open to giving feedback, of course, without revealing project details placed under an NDA.

 Ask a potential technology partner to provide contacts of product owners, project managers, or C-suite executives representing their current and past clients.
 Their feedback might reveal genuine insights about the vendor's service quality, work processes, communication style, and even nuances like how well they may fit in your startup culture.

-Helpful tip: While choosing a software development firm, visit popular review platforms such as Clutch, GoodFirms, The Manifest, and others to get real customer feedback about different vendors.
-By combining various filters such as service focus, technology, location, price, you can easily select vendors that match your needs.
+Helpful tip: while choosing a software development firm, visit popular review platforms such as Clutch, GoodFirms, The Manifest, and others to get real customer feedback about different vendors.
+By combining various filters such as service focus, technology, location, and price, you can easily select vendors that match your needs.

-After applying filters, the platform displays a list of vendor profile summaries, including their rating, average hourly rate, team size, featured testimonial, and more.
+After applying filters, the platform displays a list of vendor profile briefs with a vendor evaluation summary, including their rating, average hourly rate, team size, featured testimonials, and more.
 With one click, you can either explore the full vendor profile or visit their website.

 Communication

 As English is the de facto language of communication in the tech world, it goes without saying that a software development company should have a conversational English proficiency level.
-While the intermediate level can be acceptable for junior and middle specialists, senior team members should clearly and immediately understand all client's requirements, claims, and suggestions.
-So they must be fluent in English.
+While the intermediate level can be acceptable for junior and middle specialists, senior team members must clearly and immediately understand all client requirements, claims, and suggestions.
+So they have to be fluent in English.

-Helpful tip: If the development team practices Scrum methodology, ask the vendor about its most crucial parts: retrospective and sprint demo.
+Helpful tip: if the development team practices the Scrum methodology, ask the vendor about its most crucial parts: retrospective and sprint demo.
 What format of the sprint demo do they consider to be the best?
 What questions do they usually discuss during retrospective meetings?
 What indicators do they use to measure the success of the sprint?
-Answers to these questions will give you insights into vendor's agility and their skills in managing development processes.
+Answers to these questions will give you insights into vendor's agility and their skills in managing development processes, which are valuable elements of vendor assessment.

 Location and Time Zone

 A convenient geographical location is a vital criterion every business should consider while looking for a technology partner.
-Short flight distance, small-time difference, and visa-free travel can significantly cut management and administrative costs.
+Short flight distance, small time difference, and visa-free travel can significantly cut management and administrative costs (if you're considering in-person meet-ups at least partially).

 There are several popular outsourcing locations across the world (including South/Latin America, South East Asia, India), but engineers from Eastern Europe moved to lead positions due to their ability to produce top-notch software without compromises.
 The region is well-known for its density of software developers, which is 1.3 developers per 100 people.

-Helpful tip: In the era of lockdowns and travel restrictions, you should not miss a chance to visit your outsourcing partner before you sign a contract.
-Even one visit to the vendor's development center can give you more food for thought than a dozen of online meetings.
+Helpful tip: with the era of lockdowns and travel restrictions gone, you may always use the chance to visit your outsourcing partner before you sign a contract.
+Even one visit to the vendor's development center can give you more food for thought than a dozen online meetings.

 Intellectual Property and Data Security

 Preserving your Intellectual Property, idea, and rights is crucial when it comes to software outsourcing.
-On the vendor evaluation stage, you must explore the legal practices and formal agreements the vendor uses to ensure that your intellectual property and company are fully protected.
+During the vendor evaluation stage, you must explore the legal practices and formal agreements the vendor uses to ensure that your intellectual property and company are fully protected.
+The Master Services Agreement (MSA) serves as the cornerstone of your outsourcing arrangement.
+Enhance your vendor agreements by incorporating AI into your MSA process, allowing for more thorough and efficient contract review.

 Here is the list of subjects you should review and negotiate with a technology partner:

-• Non-Disclosure Agreement (NDA).
-NDA is a fundamental measure that protects your idea from disclosing it to a third party.
+- Non-Disclosure Agreement (NDA).
+An NDA is a fundamental measure that protects your idea from disclosing it to a third party.
 For Upsilon, an NDA is a must.
 It can be signed either before a client reveals anything about his idea or before the project kicks off.
-An NDA protects your vision also after the project ends.
+An NDA also protects your vision after the project ends.

-• Data Privacy.
-This add-on makes you sure that the vendor guarantees the safety and security of your data during every stage of the project, from exchanging information at the project outset to storing it after the project has been completed.
+- Data Privacy.
+This add-on makes you sure that the vendor guarantees the safety and security of your data during every stage of the project, from exchanging information at the outset to storing it after the project has been completed.

 As you can see, choosing the right outsourcing tech partner is not so obvious and simple.
 The vendor evaluation process includes both quantitative and qualitative assessments and is not limited to the vendor selection criteria discussed above: you can analyze additional factors that matter most to your product and business goals.